 Tipping points may be associated with even wilder weather

 The figure above also illustrates another kind of change that is likely to lead to large changes in climate and even larger extremes in weather.
 This is a "tipping point" transition.
 A tipping point occurs when the global mean temperature reaches the point that a large transition in climate occurs, passing from one kind of climate state into another.
 This happens when a critical transition occurs in a tipping "element," a large-scale sub-component of the Earth's system.
-Tipping points are discussed further in
+Tipping points are discussed further in section 7, in terms of the interaction of positive and negative feedback loops.

 What happens when a tipping point is reached is suggested by the back panels in the figure.
 The increase in global temperature makes the climate less and less stable in its initial state.
 More and more extreme weather events occur as the ball moves farther around the shallow bowl.
 When the bowl becomes nearly flat, the ball will start a transition to the new stable state represented by the other bowl and eventually be "trapped" there.
 The characteristics of the climate will generally be quite different in the new stable state.